Useful information for PCN (Poison Centre Notification) submission

 Obliged to PCN submission

-• Manufacturers: Companies that manufacture hazardous mixtures in the EU.
+• Manufacturers/formulators: Companies producing hazardous mixtures within the EU.

-• Importers: Legal entities importing dangerous mixtures from non-EU countries into the EU.
+• Importers: Legal entities importing hazardous mixtures into the EU from non-EU countries.

-• Downstream users: Legal entities that use hazardous mixtures for manufacturing other products.
-This includes other activities too: formulation of mixture, re-import and re-filling, re-packaging of hazardous mixtures.
+• Downstream users: Legal entities that use hazardous mixtures to produce other products.
+This category includes related activities such as formulating mixtures, re-importing, as well as transferring or repackaging hazardous mixtures.

-Changing the name or the labelling of a product does not count as downstream use.
+Note: Changing the product’s name or labeling, or simply storing the mixture, is not considered downstream use.

-In certain cases, the distributor can also be obliged to notification:
+In certain cases, a distributor can also be obliged to notify:

 PCN consultancy for distributors